farahdq/Jarkom-Modul-2-I07-2021/README.md

 After that, Luffy also needs that the url www.franky.yyy.com/index.php/home can become a www.franky.yyy.com/home.

-First, run the command `a2enmod rewrite` then `apache2 restart service`
+First, run the command `a2enmod rewrite` then `service apache2 restart`

 Then move to the directory `/var/www/franky.i07.com` and create a `.htaccess` file with the contents of the file:
 <pre>